Ogden Valley City, Utah: History

 Peter Skene Ogden entered the valley on May 16, 1825 with a band of trappers employed by the Hudson's Bay Company.
 William Kittson was in the group as well and drew a map of the area.
 They were trapping beaver as part of the company's campaign to eliminate all the furbearing animals between British-controlled territories and U.S. territory in order to keep American fur hunters from entering the Oregon Country.
 The HBC band left the Valley a few days later, but returned on May 25 after American trappers drove them away from Mountain Green at Deserter Point.
 In 1849 Captain Howard Stansbury of the U.S. Army explored the valley during an expedition to Northern Utah with Jim Bridger.
 Stansbury described the area as a "most lovely, broad, open valley" with its "numerous bright little streams of pure running water" a "scene...cheering in the highest degree".

 In November 2024, a vote was held on whether to incorporate much of Ogden Valley as a new, independent city.
 There were 2,149 votes (67.94%) for and 1,014 (32.06%) against.

+In November 2025, Janet Wampler won the city's first mayoral election.